New Patient Information

 Online Requests for Social Skills Group Therapy

-If you or your child is interested in receiving social skills group therapy, you may fill out the following online form Request for Social Skills Group Therapy-online form, or you may call us at 215-947-8654 for more information.
+If you or your child is interested in receiving social skills group therapy, please see our available groups and you can fill out an request form at the bottom of the page or you may call us at 215-947-8654 for more information.

 Forms for Your First Appointment

 To save you time on your first therapy visit, feel free to print out the following forms, fill them out, and bring them with you to your first appointment.

 Acknowledgement of Receipt of Notice of Privacy Practices (Important: You may access our “Notice of Privacy Practices Statement” below)